CoNzz97/Calculator-GUI/README.md

 - Clear: Clear the input and reset the calculator.
 - About Dialog: Provides information about the application.

+## TODO
+Add styling (dark mode).

+Allow user to set number of decimal places.

+Add memory to see past calculations.

+Allow calculations to be preformed on current result instead of needing to clear.

+Possibly add more options.
+(Root etc.)

 ## Installation

 1. Clone the repository to your local machine: